 - Do I take advice well?
 The primary purpose of being a part of any business incubator is to receive guidance.
 If you don’t take advice well, you do not need the assistance of an incubator.

 - Do I need office or warehouse space?
 At any given time, some iHub portfolio companies need space to operate, and some don’t.
-If you need to rent a dedicated space at the iHub or Accelerator Campus, you’ll benefit from not being tied to a long-term lease, but be prepared to pay rent.
+If you need to rent a dedicated space at the iHub or Accelerator Campus, you’ll benefit from not being tied to a long-term lease, but be prepared to pay some rent.

-- If successful, how big can my business realistically get?
-We offer support to entrepreneurs because entrepreneurs create jobs, and jobs help to elevate our regional economy.
+- If successful, how big can my business realistically get, and what types of jobs will be created?
+We offer support to entrepreneurs because entrepreneurs create jobs, and high-quality jobs help to elevate our regional economy.
 If your goal is to create a small business that will only support you and your immediate family, there are better-suited resources to assist you.
 We can refer you to them.

 Is the iHub a Fit For You?

 Starting a business or commercializing a novel product requires a great deal of patience, research, and planning.
 It often requires a fair amount of money, as well (though the iHub does not charge for its basic services).
-If, after reading this, you think you might benefit from the long-term business guidance offered by the professionals at the Palm Springs iHub, Palm Desert iHub, or Indio iHub, we invite you to contact us for a screening interview and an application.
+If, after reading this, you think you might benefit from the long-term business guidance offered by the professionals at the Palm Springs iHub or the Palm Desert iHub we invite you to contact us for a screening interview and an application.